 You are always welcome to meet with a Year 5 member of staff should you have any concerns or queries throughout the year.
 Please contact us in order to organise a mutually convenient time to meet.

-In Writing, students will participate in Writer’s Workshop, implementing the ‘Writing Process’ and the 6+1 Traits of Writing.
-Year 5 students will use their Writer’s Notebook to generate ‘seeds’ or ideas they can use to inspire their drafts.
-The focus this term will be for students to produce complex writing pieces, demonstrating a point of view across a range of genres.
-Students will think about their audience and purpose for writing, experimenting with their voice as an author.
-Up to four pieces of writing will be taken through the writing process to be published and displayed in the student’s Writer’s Gift.
+In Writing, students will continue to participate in Writer’s Workshop, implementing the ‘Writing Process’ and the 6+1 Traits of Writing.
+Year 5 students will generate ‘seeds’ or ideas they can use to inspire their drafts.
+The focus this term will be on revising grammar and punctuation.
+Students will examine how to punctuate their writing to make meaning.
+Additionally, they will look to develop more complex ideas and work to organise their ideas for their chosen purpose.

 In Reading, students will strengthen their comprehension skills by summarising and synthesising a variety of texts.
 They will critically analyse different texts to determine their reliability and examine why we need a variety of sources to make an informed opinion.
 Additionally, we will examine word origins, base words, affixes, and spelling patterns in word study.
 Literature circles will continue to foster engagement and discussions about reading.